lingui/js-lingui/docs/tutorials/cli.rst

 :conf:`pseudoLocale` option can be any string
 examples: :conf:`en-PL`, :conf:`pseudo-LOCALE`, :conf:`pseudolocalization` or :conf:`en-UK`

-PseudoLocale folder is automatically created based on configuration when running ``yarn extract`` command.
+PseudoLocale string have to be in `locale` config as well.
+Otherwise no folder is created.
 Pseudolocalized text is created on  ``yarn compile`` command.
-The pseudolocalization is automatically created from default messages.
+The pseudolocalization is automatically created from TODOTODOTODO.
 It can also be changed by setting translation in :conf:`message.json` into non-pseudolocalized text.

 How to switch your browser into specified pseudoLocale